LeetTenki/aca-erp2022-2-Quiz/README.md

 Simple quiz-app using React, Typescript.
 Live demo https://aca-erp2022-2-quiz-app.herokuapp.com/
-# how to use it
+# how to use it,
-download ziiped folder
+download ziiped folder,
-unzip it
+unzip it,
-open project with visual studio code
+open project with visual studio code.

 # Getting Started with Create React App